Bats are the most common mammals you’ll find in Costa Rica. The different types of bats in Costa Rica differ in size and color.

 They roost in many structures, including mines, caves, tunnels, houses, bat boxes, tree holes, storm drains, rock crevices, and woodpiles.

-Most times, big brown bats use echolocation for navigation.
+Big brown bats use echolocation for navigation most of the time.
 They do this by calling into the environment and then listening for the echoes of that call that come back from various objects nearby.

-They can use echolocation to determine an object’s size, form, density, and distance from them as well as the direction (if any) that it is traveling in.
+They can use echolocation to determine an object’s size, form, density, and distance from them, as well as the direction (if any) in which it is traveling.

 Furthermore, big brown bats are carnivores (insectivores).
 They feed on various insects, such as cockroaches, beetles, scorpionflies, net-winged insects, flies, stoneflies, mayflies, and true bugs.